NREL/jade/docs/source/post_process.rst

 Here, we use this script ``jade/extensions/demo/merge_pred_gdp.py`` for batch post-processing, please refer to this file for details.

-**2. Test the Script in Command**
+**2. Put the Commands in a File**

-We run the this command for batch post-processing,
+As we run the this command for batch post-processing,

 .. code-block:: bash

     python jade/extensions/demo/merge_pred_gdp.py run output

-**3. Put the Commands in a File**

-Create a text file, let's say ``batch-post-process.txt``, which contains the command above.
+Create a text file, let's say ``batch-commands.txt``, which contains the command above.

-**4. Config Batch Post-process via JADE**
+**3. Config Batch Post-process via JADE**

 Generate ``config.json`` with option ``--batch-post-process-config-file``, like this:

 .. code-block:: bash

-    jade auto-config --batch-post-process-config-file batch-post-process.text demo test/data/demo
+    jade auto-config --batch-post-process-config-file batch-commands.txt demo test/data/demo

 In the generated ``config.json`` file, there's a attribute ``batch_post_process_config`` as below: